ethereum-oasis-op/baseline/examples/erp-connector-proxy/README.md

 ## Microsoft Dynamics

 To help baselining Dynamics 365 environments, Envision Blockchain built an extension called Radish34 for Dynamics 365 Finance and Operations.
-While this demo is showing the Dynamics 365 Supplier environment, it's important to note that the Radish34 extension is duly configured to support both roles (Buyer and Supplier).
+While this demo is showing the Dynamics 365 Supplier environment, it's important to note that the Radish34 extension is dually configured to support both roles (Buyer and Supplier).
 Below is a diagram showing the specific Dynamics 365 Finance and Operation modules used and the objects that are passing through the Radish34 extension.

 ![](docs/images/image11.gif)
 Radish34 Implementation Flow Chart